-Platts does not stipulate a specific standard in the measurement of compatibility but observes ASTM D4740 being a widely-used test method for material below 50 CST viscosity at 100 degrees Celsius.
-ASTM states that in this test, a rating of Number 3 or higher indicates that the fuel "is likely to cause operating problems."
+Platts does not stipulate a specific standard in the measurement of compatibility but observes ASTM D4740 being a widely-used test method for material below 50 CST viscosity at 100 deg C. ASTM states that in this test, a rating of Number 3 or higher indicates that the fuel "is likely to cause operating problems."

 Platts does not reflect marine fuel 0.5% sulfur cargoes in its assessment process where the fuel is demonstrably not acceptable to bunker buyers.

 Barrels traded within the MOC process should not be unreasonably rejected by an entity, and any rejection based on quality is subject to Platts review.